-- 1. The Board would propose a new Fundamental Bylaw or a change to / removal of an existing one through the usual process, but would need to identify it as a Fundamental Bylaw Proposal throughout the process. - 2.
-The Board would need to approve the addition or amendment by a 3/4 vote of all directors then in office (higher than the usual threshold of 2/3). - Alongside the Board, the community through the Community Mechanism would also need to approve the change.
-The threshold to approve any changes to Fundamental Bylaws would be set at the same high bar (3/4 of all votes in the community mechanism cast in favor).
+- 1. The Board would propose thea new Fundamental Bylaw or a change to / removal of an existing one through the usual process, but would need to identify it as a Fundamental Bylaw Proposal throughout the process. - 2.
+The Board would need to approve the addition or amendment by a 3/4 vote of all directors then in office (higher than the usual threshold of 2/3). - This is a new Alongside the Board, the community power (described further below), an addition to those set forth set in Section 5B, and through the Community Mechanism would apply as such also need to approve the change.
+The threshold to approve any changes to Fundamental Bylaws would be set at a high bar, at the same level of support that needs to be shown by the Boardhigh bar (3/4 of all votes in the community mechanism cast in favor)).
 Further details in section 3B.5 below. - 4.
 If the change were agreed, then the new/revised Fundamental Bylaw would appear in the Bylaws, and appropriate reference to the text as a Fundamental Bylaw would be added (if needed) to the part of the Bylaws that lists them.
 In the case of a revision to existing Bylaws text, the text would be amended.
 In the case of a removal, the text would be removed and the reference to that part would be removed.

 The CCWG-Accountability does not propose that the community gain the power to directly propose changes to the Bylaws.
-While this is a statutory power of the Community Mechanism as Single Member model, its use would be subject to very high thresholds - explained in section $\frac{X}{2}$ .
+While this is a statutory power of the Community Mechanism as Single Member model, its use would be subject to very high thresholds - explained in section X.

-3B.4 Which Bylaws would become Fundamental Bylaws?
+3B.4 Which Current Bylaws would become Fundamental Bylaws?